SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-01-russian-casualty-data-update.md

    using data through 2023-Apr-15, was for 2023-May-07, so there are slightly more deaths than previously expected.
-2. The 95% confidence limit on the number of casualties on that day is 197614 - 203459 (but ignore the spurious number of significant figures).
+2. The 95% confidence limit on the number of casualties on that day is 197614 - 203459 (but ignore the spurious number of significant figures; basically plus or minus about 3k).
 3. If you want to be 97.5% sure the Russian casualties will exceed 200k, then the date for that is __2023-May-09.__